tetratelabs/wazero/RATIONALE.md

 like mutability of files, but it didn't work and was removed.

 Compilers that target wasm act differently with regard to the working directory.
-For example, while `GOOS=js` uses host functions to track the working directory, WASI host functions do not. wasi-libc, used by TinyGo, tracks working directory changes in compiled wasm instead: initially "/" until code calls `chdir`.
+For example, wasi-libc, used by TinyGo, tracks working directory changes in compiled wasm instead: initially "/" until code calls `chdir`.
 Zig assumes the first pre-opened file descriptor is the working directory.